-This tuna avocado salad is made of many amazing ingredients which make it really stand out.
+This tuna avocado salad has many amazing ingredients that make it stand out.
 Those ingredients include:

-Superfood avocado - avocado is famously known for the amount nutrients and antioxidants contain in such a small fruit.
-Omega 3, magnesium, potassium to name a few.
-There are also 21 good reasons why avocado is superfood.
+Superfood avocado - avocado is famously known for the number of nutrients and antioxidants contained in such a small fruit.
+Omega 3, magnesium, and potassium, to name a few.
+There are also 21 good reasons why avocado is a superfood.

 - Because of that, both of these tuna varieties, especially bluefin one, are becoming very scarce due to over fishing.

-Creamy ginger dressing - the most creamiest and tastiest salad dressing you've ever tried I promised.
-Though it is made of simple and easy to find ingredients, the approach used to make the dressing is which makes it so special.
+Creamy ginger dressing - the creamiest and tastiest salad dressing you've ever tried, I promised.
+Though it is made of simple and easy-to-find ingredients, the approach used to make the dressing is what makes it so unique.

-- Ginger and garlic are grated using Japanese style shark skin grater in spite of regular aluminum grater.
+- Ginger and garlic are grated using a Japanese-style shark skin grater despite a regular aluminum grater.
 This grater is widely used in many Japanese restaurants.

-- The grater helps to break down the dense texture of ginger and garlic completely by eliminating the appearances of rhizome.
+- The grater helps to break down ginger and garlic's dense texture entirely by eliminating the rhizome's appearance.

-- I have used this amazing grater in some of my recipes (here and here) to obtain such finest texture from ginger and garlic.
+- I have used this great grater in some of my recipes (here and here) to obtain such most delicate texture from ginger and garlic.

-This seared tuna avocado salad belongs to one of two types of a green salad: composed salad.
-A composed salad is prepare by arranging each of the ingredients on the plate in an ideal fashion.
+This seared tuna avocado salad belongs to one of two types of green salad: composed salad.
+A composed salad is prepared by arranging the ingredients on the plate in an ideal fashion.